Skip to main content

 • Please be sure to follow all recommendations stipulated by the sealer manufacturer.
 If using Stain Proof, please follow the recommendations on this page for optimal results: https://www.drytreat.com/sealers/residential/stain-proof.html.

-• NOTE: it is important that you do not use concrete paver sealers!
+• NOTE: you mustn’t use concrete paver sealers!
 They are formulated as topical sealers.
 It can be very slippery and appear as an undesirable shiny coating on the surface.
 Furthermore, the topical coating traps moisture.
 It doesn’t allow the stone to “breathe” (which is important for all natural stone products).

 • NOTE 2: If you choose to purchase sealers from a “big box” retailer, please be aware that (even within the same brand name) you will get a lesser quality product, as the “big box” retailers force the manufacturers to make less expensive (lower quality) versions for them under the same brand labels.